yusale9/student-showcase/student-work/2023/Natanya-DaCosta/api-final-project/post.md

 | size   	| "medium" 	        | string    |     N	| The size of the servings of additional listed side foods. |

 #### JSON Object 4: **Drinks**
 The various properties of the JSON object "drinks" is listed below.
+Drinks are limited to 1.
+Extra drinks can be ordered at an additional charge.

 | Property Name | Default Value         | Data Type | Mandatory | Description                                               |
 |---------------|-----------------------|-----------|-----------|-----------------------------------------------------------|